deroneriksson/python-wsi-preprocessing/docs/index.md

 it will be performed on an image 1/1024th the size of the original high-resolution image.
 The `DEST_TRAIN_EXT` constant controls the output format.
 We will use `png`.

-Using OS X with an external hard drive containing the training set, the following conversion times using `singleprocess_training_slides_to_images()` and `multiprocess_training_slides_to_images()` on the 500 image training set were obtained:
+Using macOS with an external hard drive containing the training set, the following conversion times using `singleprocess_training_slides_to_images()` and `multiprocess_training_slides_to_images()` on the 500 image training set were obtained: